 Eritrea's political system is dominated by President Isaias Afwerki, in power since Eritrea's de jure independence in 1991.
 His party, the People's Front for Democracy and Justice (PFDJ), is the only political entity in the country.
 Its platform is based on the president's personality cult and Eritrea's "liberation struggle" against Ethiopia, which lasted from 1961 to 1991.
 Eritreans are taught to perceive national identity as more important than individual rights and ethnicity.

-In early July 2018, Eritrea signed an historic peace agreement with Ethiopia to end a three-decade-long conflict and to promote close cooperation in political, economic, social, cultural and security areas (CNN, 9 July 2018).
+In early July 2018, Eritrea signed an historic peace agreement with Ethiopia to end a three-decade-long conflict and to promote close cooperation in political, economic, social, cultural and security areas.

 Human rights organizations consider Eritrea one of the most repressive countries in the world.
 Political protest is not allowed and there are no independent media organizations in the country.
+These restrictions on internationally recognized human rights are justified by the government on the grounds that these rights form an existential threat to social and religious harmony in the country.